onflow/flow/flips/20211129-cadence-mutability-restrictions.md

 pub fun bar() {
     let foo = Foo()
     foo.x = [0] // writes to x, not allowed
-    foo.x[0] = 0 // does not write to x, also not allowed
+    foo.x[0] = 0 // does not write to x, currently allowed
 }

-Cadence also restricts the scopes in which an array or dictionary field can be modified (or "mutated").
+This FLIP would change Cadence to also restrict the scopes in which an array or dictionary field can be modified (or "mutated").
 Examples of mutating operations include an indexed assignment, as in the above example, as well as calls to the `append` or `remove`, methods of arrays, or the `insert` or `remove` methods of dictionaries.
-These operations can only be performed on a field in the current and inner scopes, the same contexts in which the field could be written to if it were a `var`.
+These operations will only be able to be performed on a field in the current and inner scopes, the same contexts in which the field could be written to if it were a `var`.
 So the following would typecheck: